omeka/omeka-s-enduser/docs/modules/mapping.md

 - [International Image Interoperability Framework (IIIF) Georeference Annotation](https://iiif.io/api/extension/georef/){target=_blank}
 - [GeoJSON](https://geojson.org/){target=_blank}.

 WMS and IIIF overlays appear as optional visual layers that site visitors can display or hide.
-Overlays frequently only cover one part of the world map - for example, a historical map of northern Africa that has been digitized and mapped precisely with the correct coordinates.
-You can have multiple layers all set to visible by default, whether they overlap each other or not.
+Overlays frequently only cover one part of the world map - for example, a historical map of northern Africa that has been digitized and mapped precisely with coordinates.
+You can have multiple layers all set to be visible by default, whether they overlap each other or not.

 GeoJSON overlays are datasets for adding map features.
 Rather than display items from your Omeka collection, this option can display information on a map using markers and shapes generated from [GeoJSON](https://en.wikipedia.org/wiki/GeoJSON){target=_blank}-formatted data.
 You can provide supplemental clickable pins to your site maps using this tool; pins are not tied to Omeka items, but can be used to add context, such as important buildings.
 You can manually create GeoJSON for your own use, or copy GeoJSON from other sources.
 See below for more information about GeoJSON.

-First, you can set whether you wish the overlays to display exclusively or inclusively (multiple at the same time).
+First, you can set whether you wish the overlays to display exclusively (one at a time) or inclusively (multiple at the same time).
 Then choose one of the three formats to begin entering information.

 ##### WMS and IIIF